Igigog/anomaly-modding-book/src/modding-tools-and-resources/modding-tools/xray-export-tool.md

 - Editing Motion refs
 - Export models with original normals without X-Ray anti-aliasing groups
 - Generating LOD models
+- Removed the limit on the number of polygons for static meshes

 | Supported formats |
 ---|